Featured Project

 Outcome

-Sci-Agent-SPM serves as the bounded execution layer of the control stack: higher-level agents can request measurement support, while operators retain visibility, interruption rights, and recovery control over the live session.
+QUAIL-Bot provides a bounded execution surface for instrument-facing work: higher-level agents can request live tasks, while operators retain visibility, interruption rights, calibration control, and recovery paths.